24-year-old woman arrested in connection with Broad Ripple triple homicide

 The Marion County Coroner’s Office identified the three victims as 22-year-old Kaleyia Preer, 22-year-old Christopher Lee Wilson Jr., and 24-year-old Tywain Henning.

+According to probable cause documents, Hinds fired her weapon after a confrontation.

+Marion County Prosecutor Ryan Mears said, “At some point in time it is alleged that it became violent in the sense that there was a punch thrown, and from that single punch being thrown we end up with multiple shots being fired from multiple firearms.”

-Online court documents from Marion Superior Court 31 did not show an initial hearing scheduled.
-Online jail records show Hinds in custody in the Marion County jail on Thursday afternoon.
+Online court documents from Marion Superior Court 31 show Hinds has an initial hearing set for Oct.
+10. She was being held with no bond.

 Anyone with information about this incident should contact Detective James Hurt at the IMPD Homicide Office at 317.327.3475 or e-mail him at James.Hurt@indy.gov.